 (See Figure 2.)
 To check the built-in error of the machine use a dial indicator mounted in the spindle.
 Move the table under spindle with the Y-axis handwheel and note the error.
-It will usually be around .001" to .002" (.05mm) in 3" (76mm).
+This error will usually be around .001" to .002" (.05mm) in 3" (76mm).
 (Remember the components are not precision ground, they are precision milled.)
 When squaring the head this error should be accounted for.
-Remember you are squaring the head and spindle to the base of the machine where the saddle travels, not the surface of the table itself.
+Remember you are squaring the head and spindle to base of the machine where the saddle travels, not the surface of the table itself.
 The head doesn't have to be square for this operation as long as you don't rotate the spindle since you are only checking for square in one direction.
-Though the illustrations show a Model 2000 mill base, your vertical milling column is squared up in the same manner.
+(NOTE: the illustrations show a Model 2000 mill base, but your upgraded mill is squared up in the same manner.)

 FIGURE 2-Checking for built in error in the table travel along the Y-axis.
-The indicator is shown held in an end mill holder but a drill chuck can also be used.
+The indicator is shown held in an end mill holder but could also be held in a drill chuck.